The Great Canadian Road Trip Playlist: 10 Essential Road Trip Songs

 Hopping in the car for a cross-country trek?
-Be sure to download these 10 tunes before pulling out of the driveway: they’re the essential soundtrack for any Canadian road trip.
+Be sure to add these quintessential Canadian road trip songs to your playlist before pulling out of the driveway.

 Music is crucial, as it lays down the soundtrack of the journey, providing a powerful backdrop whether you’re on, beside, or off the road.
 And when that journey takes you on a road trip across Canada, it’s not just any music that you need, but music that came from the artists who called these majestic mountains, rolling plains, and craggy shores home.

-So here they are, the top 10 essential songs for any Canadian road trip playlist.
+So here they are, the top 10 essential road trip songs for any cross-Canada trek.

 Simultaneously soothing and ethereal, “Ahead by a Century” evokes the end of the first day on the road.
 The driver slips the car into park, leans back in her seat and reflects on the day with a sense of nostalgia and wonder.
 As she stares out into the night sky, The Tragically Hip invite her into their world: Calm, peaceful and mentally prepared to face the next leg of the journey in the morning.